 with Long-haired in response to the harsh climate of Tibet, wild yaks usually live at an altitude of 4,000 to 5,000 meters.
 Preservation measures have resulted in the population at the Changtang National Nature Reserve climbing to more than 60.000.
 A sharp contrast to the 6,000 recorded 20 years ago.

 Also known as the rock deer, it is native to China and is found in the provinces of Qinghai, Gansu, western Sichuan and eastern Tibet.
 It inhabits the frigid grassland at an elevation of 3,500 to 5,000 meters.
 The population is around 7,000, with about 500 living in Tibet.

 The largest of the wild ass family, it is native to the Tibetan plateau.
 It inhabits alpine meadows and steppes between 2700 and 5.300 meters above sea level.
 Mainly found in China, the population is estimated to be more than 100,000.

 Listed as an endangered species after a serious decline.
 Himalayan musk deer is most famous for the waxy substance called musk, used in the manufacture of perfumes, soap and medicinal preparations, making it one of the most highly valued animal products.
 Little is known about its current status.

 Tibetan local authorities have been increasing efforts to stop poaching and illegal trading of wildlife.

-Currently, Tibet has 47 nature reserves, which cover 412,200 sq km, or 34.35 percent of the total land area of the entire Region.
-It has also set up 22 ecological reserves (two at state level), four state level scenic spots, nine national forest parks, 10 national wetland parks, and four geological parks (three at state level), wherein 141 wild animal species and 38 species of wild plants are under state protection, 196 indigenous animal species, and 855 indigenous plants and important ecological systems are under effective protection.
+Tibet has 47 nature reserves covering 412,200 sq km or 34.35% of the Region’s total land area.
+Additionally, there are 22 ecological reserves (two at the state level), four state-level scenic spots, nine national forest parks, 10 national wetland parks, and four geological parks (three at the state level).
+These protected areas safeguard 141 wild animal species and 38 species of wild plants under state protection.
+Furthermore, 196 indigenous animal species and 855 indigenous plants, along with important ecological systems, receive effective protection.